infiniteyawn/tiantong_rujing/sayings_01.md

 spirit-spirit, and moment-moment

-The dark does not catch the moon following the flowing river.
+The dark does not catch the moon that follows the flowing river.

 Experience-experience, and residing-residing

-The torrent does not catch the rain pursuing the marching clouds.
+The torrent does not catch the rain by pursuing the marching clouds.

 .

 When all is said and done, how is it?

-The sage has no (thought of) self, there is no location not already complete.
+The sage has no (thought of) self, there is nowhere not already complete.

 .